Majimo/vuebnb-prototype/README.md

 # Vuebnb Prototype

-Source code for the "Vuebnb prototype" from the book *Full Stack Vue Web Development: Vue.js, Vuex and Laravel* by Anthony Gore, published by Packt Publishing.
+Work on the code part "Vuebnb prototype" from the book *Full Stack Vue Web Development: Vue.js, Vuex and Laravel* by Anthony Gore, published by Packt Publishing.

 * * *